[30+] Java Web Dynpro Interview Questions and Answers

 Ans:

-6. How does the Web Dynpro framework decide which particular views make up the current view assembly?
+6. How does a Web Dynpro framework choose the specific views that comprise the current view assembly?

 Ans: